pokiebob/Quantum-Processors-Visualization/README.md

     - 1/5/2025 9pm
         - Create separate textboxes for superconducting and trapped ion
         - Sync data points with scrollama for each textbox (note: using scrollama instead of inview)

-    To Do
+    - 1/6/2025 6pm
         - Write up intro and text boxes
         - Introduce smooth transitions
-        - Fades
-        - Modify opacity of data points depending on text box to reduce clutter
-    - Ensure mobile compatibility
+        - Ensure basic mobile compatibility

+    To Do

     Bonus if time permits
     - Illustrate "the gap"
         - dotted arcs